 The work aims to ask questions and generate wonder, it will neither judge nor advocate AI.
 It seeks to inspire emotional response, curiosity and wonder, more than to make a statement.

-Through extended research and public prototypes we wish to understand both the current theoretical and practical limits of AI.
-But also to get a sense of what the public experiences as “AI”, which is often very different from what AI actually is.
+Through extended research and several public prototypes we wish to understand both the current theoretical and practical limits of AI.
+But also to get a sense of what the public experiences and expects as “AI”, which is often very different from what AI actually is.
 We want to investigate how to visualise and personify “living” AI entities in both a realistic and practical sense, and potentially explore how AI in itself can be assistive and creative in this artistic process.

 The project aims to investigate what is “real” – a person, an emotion, a presence, an entity?
 By exploring different realtime image and sound manipulation technologies, the borders between performer, stage, realtiy, fiction and art will be questioned – what is real, what is artificial?
 What is the role of the audience in context like this?
-This will be explored practically through multiple and frequent work-in-progress showings more than theoretical development.
+This will be explored practically through multiple and frequent work-in-progress performances, more than through theoretical development.